rankoliang/waldo-api/README.md

 # Where's Waldo API

-This is the api for the Where's Waldo app hosted at https://waldo.rankoliang.com/, deployed on an AWS EC2 instance.
+This is the api for the Where's Waldo app hosted at https://waldo.rankoliang.com/.

 The frontend repository for this application can be found at https://github.com/rankoliang/waldo-frontend/.

-Techonologies used: react, rails, nginx, redis, AWS.
+Techonologies used: react, rails, nginx, redis, docker, AWS.

 ## How to Play